jetkan-yk/cs50ai/readme.md

 - Run `pytest -vv` for verbose mode
 - Install `pyrepeat` with `pip` and then run `pytest --count n` to repeat the test for *n* times

+## 🤹 Improvement

+I am currently auditing this course (no certificate bearing, just interested in AI and Brian's teaching style), so more solutions and test cases will be added in the near future.
+If you notice any error in the test cases, or even better, would like to contribute to this repository, please create a new [Issue](https://github.com/jetkan-yk/cs50ai/issues) here.
+I would greatly appreciate any constructive feedback regarding my code too! ♥️

 ## 💻 My Setup

 Each test case should take less than 30 seconds, depending on Python's I/O and your code efficiency.